singhrakeshgkp/spring-batch/README.md

 ![stack Overflow](/spring-batch-high-level-diagram.png)
 - If something goes wrong spring batch will rollback the complete chunk.
 - We can also configure the policy like if something goes wrong keep going or fail the complete job and run it again.
-- Define reader and writer bean and main application class.
+- Define reader and writer bean in main application class.
 - Run the application and see the ```Books``` table, record should be persisted.